oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 (Line breaks for presentation only.)

-## Format of a Disclosure Document
+## Format of a Issuer-Issued Disclosures object

 Besides the SD-JWT itself, the holder needs to learn the raw claim values that are contained in the SD-JWT, along with the precise input to the hash